 Paid sick leave is capped at $511 per day (and a total of $5,110) for employees in categories 1-3 above, and two-thirds of wages up to $200 per day (and a total of $2,000) for employees in categories 4-6 above.
 Employers may pay amounts over such limits, but the tax credit is limited to those amounts.
 In addition, the aggregate number of days available to an individual is limited to 10 for 2020.

-Employers are prohibited from requiring workers to find a replacement to cover their hours during time off, and from discharging or discriminating against workers for requesting paid sick leave or filing a complaint against the employer.
+Employers cannot require workers to find a replacement to cover their hours during time off, and from discharging or discriminating against workers for requesting paid sick leave or filing a complaint against the employer.

 Workers under a multiemployer collective bargaining agreement and whose employers pay into a pension plan would have access to paid emergency leave.

 Paid Family Leave and Paid Sick Leave Tax Credits